Large character sets

 When planning to introduce products into new markets it is important to understand the impact of having to support different scripts.
 The tutorial will make clear that this is not usually a trivial issue, and if you need to implement support, it may involve decisions at a very early stage in the design process.

-This tutorial is particularly useful for people who are new to Unicode, in that it provides an overview of the basics in the context of
+This tutorial is particularly useful for people who are new to Unicode, in that it provides an overview of the basics in the context of real world examples.

 This material was initially developed for delivery as a regularly-featured tutorial at Internationalization & Unicode Conferences.

 The tutorial will provide you with an understanding of key requirements for implementing writing systems in information technology.
 It will do this by examining real examples of a wide range of modern scripts to discover features that a computerized implementation must support.
-It will also make special reference, where appropriate, to how the Unicode Standard points the way forward for meeting these requirements.

 The tutorial does not provide detailed coding advice, but does provide the essential background information you need to understand the fundamental issues.
 It will also constitute an excellent orientation for newcomers to the topic, providing a wide-ranging framework that assists in assimilating further, more detailed and specific information.